Ashig Alasgar: Later life

-Due to concussion from his first love, Alasgar did not marry anyone until he was 40 and then married a girl named Anakhanima from the village Yanshaq in Kalbajar district.
-In this period of time, Ashig Alasgar was busy with different activities in order to take care of his family.
+Due to heartbreak from his first love, Alasgar did not marry anyone until he was 40 and then he married a girl named Anakhanima from the village Yanshaq in Kalbajar district.
+In this period, Ashig Alasgar was busy with different activities in order to take care of his family.
 In spring and summertime, he was engaged in agriculture, small construction works and carpentry.
 But despite all of the above activities, he spent most of his time to the ashig art and wrote several poems.
 Alasgar was known not only in Azerbaijan but also as a master of ashig art in Turkey, Iran and Dagestan.

 Alasgar completed his later life in misery and suffering.
 In 1915, he lost his brother's son and also his son-in-law at a very young age.
-After a year, his son Basir murdered the reeve of the village and could escape but instead, several people were arrested from Alasgar's family.
+After a year, his son Basir murdered the reeve of the village and escaped but instead, several people were arrested from Alasgar's family.
 During the period of 1918-1919 conflict between Azerbaijanis and Armenians, Alasgar was forced to leave his motherland and migrated to live in Kalbajar and then to Tartar districts.
-In 1921, he returned to Aghkilse and continued to reside there for the rest of his life.
+In 1921, he returned to Azat and continued to reside there for the rest of his life.

-Ashig Alasgar died on Aghkilse on March 7, 1926.
+Ashig Alasgar died in Azat on March 7, 1926.